A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Experimental Study

-In addition to the test result, from Fig. \ref{fig_current} (a), due to the amplitude error drifts in different directions ($S_1$ and $S_2$ changes towards negative error and $S_3$ varies in the direction of positive error), the final relative amplitude error is partially compensated.
-In this way, attributed to the random drift of the measurement error of the MMUs, the drift in measurement error of the magnetic-array-type current sensor can be mitigated to an extent, indicating the advantage of using the redundancy of the MMUs for the current measurement.
+In addition to the test result, from Fig. \ref{fig_current} (a), due to the amplitude error drifts in different directions ($S_1$ and $S_2$ changes towards negative error and $S_3$ varies in the direction of positive error), the final amplitude relative error is partially compensated.
+In this way, attributed to the random drifts of the measurement errors of the MMUs, the drift in measurement error of the magnetic-array-type current sensor can be mitigated to an extent, indicating the advantage of using the redundancy of the MMUs for the current measurement.

+{ \textit{2) Experiments with MMUs' Error Drifts Caused by Temperature Variation} During the long-term operation of magnetic-array-type current sensors, measurement errors of one or multiple MMUs may drift significantly due to non-uniform temperature distribution.
+To further validate the proposed self-healing approach, experiments involving variations in the working temperature of the MMUs are conducted.